metio/terraform-provider-k8s/docs/data-sources/keda_sh_scaled_object_v1alpha1_manifest.md

 Optional:

-- `authentication_ref` (Attributes) AuthenticationRef points to the TriggerAuthentication or ClusterTriggerAuthentication object thatis used to authenticate the scaler with the environment (see [below for nested schema](#nestedatt--spec--triggers--authentication_ref))
+- `authentication_ref` (Attributes) AuthenticationRef points to the TriggerAuthentication or ClusterTriggerAuthentication object that is used to authenticate the scaler with the environment (see [below for nested schema](#nestedatt--spec--triggers--authentication_ref))
-- `metric_type` (String) MetricTargetType specifies the type of metric being targeted, and should be either'Value', 'AverageValue', or 'Utilization'
+- `metric_type` (String) MetricTargetType specifies the type of metric being targeted, and should be either 'Value', 'AverageValue', or 'Utilization'
 - `name` (String)
 - `use_cached_metrics` (Boolean)